Windows 12 Reportedly Set for Release This Year as a Fully Modular, Subscription-Based, AI-Focused OS

 Unfortunately, these are the only bright sides to this new OS.
 Microsoft’s Copilot, the AI assistant the company has been aggressively injecting across the ecosystem, will now be a core part of the next Windows iteration rather than a supplementary feature.

-Some parts of the OS might also be locked away behind a subscription model that are expected to be “advanced AI services”, etc.
+Some features of Windows 11 might also be locked away behind a subscription model that are expected to be “advanced AI services”, but the core OS will be a one-time purchase only.

 Blade Runner 2033 Labyrinth Delisted From Steam